Best Daily Routine Checklist for Kids (Free Printable)

 So, if they don’t get the morning routine section of their daily checklist done before a certain time, they have to go to bed 30 minutes early that night.

-Free Kids Daily Schedule Template
+Free Kids Daily Schedule Template pdf

-Tips for Starting & Long-Term Success
+Best Tips for Long-Term Success

 Alright, now you’ve got the gist of it, and how to get pre-made checklists.
 But, how do you start?
 And make it last?